bimo2/x/README.md

 ## Usage

 > [!NOTE]
-> x is built for the latest release of macOS.
+> OS support: macOS 14+

 ### Install

-You can download all pre-compiled binaries from the [GitHub Releases](https://github.com/bimo2/x/releases) section or run the install script out of the box:
+You can download all precompiled binaries from the [GitHub Releases](https://github.com/bimo2/x/releases) section or run the install script out of the box:

 ```sh
 curl -sf https://raw.githubusercontent.com/bimo2/x/main/install | sh